pkryvyi/terraform/README.md

 GCP&terraform

-This project provision of creating infrastructure on Google Cloud Platform with next configuration:
+This is an example of how to create infrastructure on Google Cloud Platform with next configuration.

 - 2 f1-micro instances
 - 1 loadbalancer
 - 1 VPC